'Hello, Annabel,' said James cheerfully. 'I've…'

 'He was driving Mum and Dad crazy for a while,' I said.
 'He didn't do as well as he should have at school, and in the end he simply stopped going.
-Mum and Dad were furious until he got a job; he's working in a Nissan Dealership.
-It turns out that he's more hands-on than academic, and he really loves his job.
+Mum and Dad found out, eventually.
+They were furious with him, and he was in a lot of trouble with them until he got a job; he's working in a Nissan Dealership, he's now their electric car expert.
+It turns out that he's more hands-on than academic, and he really loves what he does.
 What about Al, and Lily, and Rosie and Hugo, for that matter?'

 'Al's working for Dad, and so is Hugo.
 I can't say more than that.
 Official Secrets Act, remember?'

 I nodded.
 James' dad had a job in National security.
 Counter-terrorism, so far as I could remember.
 It was all very secret and mysterious.